mikeqfu/pyhelpers/docs/source/quick-start.rst

     >>> print("`dat_retrieval_1` and `dat` have the same shape and elements? {}".format(res)) `dat_retrieval_1` and `dat` have the same shape and elements?
 True

 Alternatively, the method :py:meth:`.read_sql_query()<pyhelpers.sql.PostgreSQL.read_sql_query>` could be more flexible in reading/querying data by PostgreSQL statement (and could be much faster especially when the tabular data is fairly large).
-Here you can use this method to fetch the same data from the table *'pyhelpers_qs2'*:
+Here you can use this method to fetch the same data from the table *"dat_tbl_alt"*:

 .. code-block:: python